← Back to Articles

 Main takeaways

-Effective rates of 33–37% make this the least favorable option for most freelancers — recognized expenses or fixed payment will almost always be cheaper.It only makes sense when your documented business costs genuinely exceed the recognized expense deduction (60% of gross income), typically above 600,000 CZK in real expenses at 1,000,000 CZK revenue.Full record-keeping is mandatory: a cash book and supporting documents for every deduction, retained for at least 3 years.
+The effective tax rate is around 33–43%, so recognized expenses or fixed payment will usually be cheaper.It makes sense when your documented business costs exceed the recognized expense deduction available for your activity — 60% of gross for a typical IT trade until that deduction reaches its cap.Full record-keeping is mandatory: a cash book and supporting documents for every deduction, retained for at least 3 years.

 What it is